-The Office of International Education conducts both judicial and academic checks for all students applying for any study-abroad program.
+The Office of International Education conducts both academic and judicial checks for all students applying for any study abroad program.

-Students must maintain full-time status and have a minimum GPA of 2.5* at the time of application to be considered for study abroad.
+Students must maintain full-time status and have a minimum GPA of 2.5* at the time of application to be considered for study abroad, except in the case of SMCM Study Tours, for which a 2.0 GPA will suffice.
 Additionally, students currently on academic probation will not be considered eligible for a study abroad program until the probation has been lifted.

 Students who do not meet the minimum GPA of 2.5 may request consideration by submitting a Letter of Appeal to the Academic Policy Committee.
 Letters of Appeal should be submitted to the Office of the Registrar early in the semester, well in advance of the study abroad application deadline.
 The Committee ordinarily meets every other Thursday; the deadline for submission is 5:00 p.m. on the Tuesday before the APC meeting.

 *NOTE: Some study abroad programs require a higher GPA, in which case students must meet the minimum GPA for their program of choice.

 Current and/or previous academic or disciplinary sanctions may affect the ability to study abroad.
 Likewise, sanctions imposed at any time after acceptance into a study-abroad program may result in withdrawal from the program, and any non-recoverable costs incurred will be the responsibility of the student.